 the visibility on one side of the window provides a barrier that birds can sense.
 (Make sure this doesn’t increase your window’s reflectivity, however.)

 - Apply stickers or tape to the window at 4 inch intervals.
 ABC Bird tape provides an easy-to-use product along with helpful instructions.
 But Post-It Notes work well too!
-You can make fun designs and really be creative.
+You can make fun designs and be really creative.
 Any disruption of a reflective or transparent surface aids birds in recognizing it.

 - Install window screens.
 Screens installed more than a few inches away from the windows can provide a visual and physical barrier for birds and can soften any collision.

 - Turn off your lights between 11 pm and 7 am.
-Lighting attracts birds and Interior lighting makes windows seem non-existent: birds think the interior is accessible.
+Lighting attracts birds and interior lighting makes windows seem non-existent: birds think the interior is accessible.

 One of our programs, Lights Out DC, works to prevent window strikes downtown.
 We work with building owners and managers to educate the public about the dangers to migratory birds traveling through the city.
 Volunteers also monitor known window collision sites to find any dead or injured birds.
 If you are interested in volunteering for Lights Out, check out the page here or fill out a volunteer application.

 Outdoor cats are a contentious issue in the environmental community.
-Although they are parts of our families, cats are not a natural part of the environment and greatly impact the populations of birds all at all times of year.
+Although they are parts of our families, cats are not a natural part of the environment and greatly impact the populations of birds at all times of year.
 According to the Smithsonian Institute, outdoor cats kill somewhere between 1.4 and 3.7 billion birds per year.
 By keeping your cats indoors, you can aid in maintaining a balanced ecosystem in our area.

 Fall: Halloween Decorations